Skip to main content

 Jupyter Notebooks

-You can start a container using the JupyterLab template in the Catalog web UI (make sure the Templates checkbox is checked)
+Find the JupyterLab template in the DSRI Catalog (make sure the Templates checkbox is checked) and instantiate it with the following parameters:

 • Password to access the notebook

-• Your git username and email to automatically configure git
+• Git username and email to automatically configure git

-• ghcr.io/maastrichtu-ids/jupyterlab:latest: custom image for data science on the DSRI, with additional kernels (Java), conda integration, VisualStudio Code, and autocomplete for Python
+The default image is ghcr.io/maastrichtu-ids/jupyterlab:latest, a custom image for data science on the DSRI with additional kernels (Java), conda integration, VisualStudio Code, and Python autocomplete.

-• ghcr.io/maastrichtu-ids/jupyterlab:knowledge-graph: custom image for working with knowledge graph on the DSRI, with SPARQL kernel and OpenRefine
+• ghcr.io/maastrichtu-ids/jupyterlab:knowledge-graph - for working with knowledge graphs, includes a SPARQL kernel and OpenRefine

-• jupyter/pyspark-notebook: if you want to connect to a Spark cluster
+• jupyter/pyspark-notebook - for connecting to a Spark cluster

-• jupyter/all-spark-notebook: if you want to run Spark locally in the notebook
+• jupyter/all-spark-notebook - for running Spark locally in the notebook

-You can also build your own image, we recommend to use this repository as example to extend a JupyterLab image: https://github.com/MaastrichtU-IDS/jupyterlab
+To build your own image, use this repository as a starting point.

-With the ghcr.io/maastrichtu-ids/jupyterlab:latest image, you can easily start notebooks from the JupyterLab Launcher page using installed conda environments, at the condition nb_conda_kernels and ipykernel are installed in those environments.
+With the ghcr.io/maastrichtu-ids/jupyterlab:latest image you can use conda environments as notebook kernels, as long as nb_conda_kernels and ipykernel are installed in those environments.

-• You can pass a Git repository URL which contains an environment.yml file in the root folder when starting JupyterLab, the conda environment will automatically be installed at the start of your container, and available in the JupyterLab Launcher page.
-You can use this repository as example: https://github.com/MaastrichtU-IDS/dsri-demo
+You can pass a git repository URL containing an environment.yml file at startup - the conda environment will be installed automatically and appear in the JupyterLab Launcher.
+See this repository for an example.

-• Or you can install it directly in a running JupyterLab (we use mamba which is like conda but faster):
+Or install it directly in a running JupyterLab using mamba (faster than conda):

 mamba env create -f environment.yml